 Finally, I decided to include in mind expanding techniques various memory strategies for memory enhancement.
-As I see that there is a great demand on how to improve memory, I start this page in order to list some very popular and powerful memory techniques.
-Memory is one of the most important aspects of the human mind so we have to keep it in a good shape.
+As I see that there is a high demand on how to improve memory, I start this page to list some very popular and powerful memory techniques.
+Memory is one of the most important aspects of the human mind, so we have to keep it in a good shape.

-Another common issue that many students suffer from, is to forget in the middle of an exam what they had studied.
-They know that they have the answer but it just refuses to come up.
+Another common issue that many students suffer from is to forget in the middle of an exam what they had studied.
+Their mind just refuses to reveal the answer.
 Very annoying!
-This can easily be solved by adopting a better studying technique.
+This problem can be easily solved by adopting a better studying technique.

-If you must remember something important then you have to mark it as important.
+If you must remember something important, then you have to mark it as important.
 Otherwise, your mind considers it as a typical piece of information with no special priority.
-It is natural to forget it among the tons of information that you mind process every minute.
+It is natural to forget it among the tons of information that your mind process every minute.

 The Basic Rule of Most Memory Strategies

-The basic principle that numerous memory techniques are based upon is just a simple realization.
+The fundamental principle that numerous memory techniques are based upon is just a simple realization.

 The diversity of an experience makes it memorable.
-If you look at your past you will remember specific events that had something different from all other moments.
+If you look at your past, you will remember particular events that had something different from all other moments.
 Every moment you live is an experience.
-Those moments that you remember perfectly are only those that had something special.
+The moments that you can remember perfectly are only those that had something special.

-In the most memory strategies, what actually matters is a way to make your experiences unique.
-Next, you create strong associations between these unique experiences and the stuff that you want to memorize.
+In the most memory strategies, what matters is a way to make your experiences unique.
+You create strong associations between these unique experiences and the stuff that you want to memorize.

-The discussed memory strategies require all a good visualization skill.
-See the visualization exercises to develop and improve your skill.
+The discussed memory strategies require a good visualization skill.
+See the visualization exercises to develop and improve this skill.

-Always have in mind this basic rule: unique experiences + strong associations = increase memory.
+Always have in mind this basic rule: unique experiences + strong associations = increase memory capacity.